mobify/mobify-code-style/css/class-naming-conventions/readme.md

 ## Parsing vs. Decorating

-It's important to understand that we have a few different ways of authoring our CSS, and the way we do this is depends a lot on how we convert the desktop markup for mobile.
-Ideally, we parse the desktop markup and take full control of the final HTML.
-However, this isn't always possible, and sometimes we just output the desktop markup as is: untouched, or perhaps partially wrapped in order to control the appearance entirely through CSS.
+Ideally, we have total control over the HTML markup of a project.
+However, sometimes there are engineering requirements that force us to retain client markup, or partially wrap it in a container of our own.

-If you find yourself wondering "should I be adding a new class, or should I use the classes from desktop?" consider the following: If we're using their class names, we obviously can't follow our CSM syntax.
-But that said, sometimes we just have no choice; perhaps there are engineering requirements that force us to retain the markup structure.
-Under such circumstances, we must stick to the desktop classes.
+If you find yourself wondering "should I be adding a new class, or should I use the classes from desktop?" consider the following: If we're using their class names, we can't follow our CSM syntax.
+Here's some advice:

-Below is laid out some situational advice that should clarify when to use desktop classes and when to author our own.
-We also talk about ways to adjust the code style when using their class names.

 ### When to use our class naming convention

 * When writing your own markup in a template
-* When decorating (adding, moving, or wrapping) markup in a View, Parser, Decorator or UI-Script
+* When decorating (adding, moving, or wrapping) markup in a View, Parser, Decorator or UI-Script (Adaptive.js)
 * When adding custom classes to existing markup
 * When you find yourself using @extend

-### When to use their existing selectors
+### When to use client selectors

 * When it's fastest, easiest or most efficient to use their markup than it is to add our own.
 * When their markup is too inconsistent, or makes parsing too difficult.
-* When mobile functionality is tightly coupled to desktop's markup structure.
+* When functionality is tightly coupled to markup structure.
-* When intercepting AJAXed content or content added after a page is too costly, unperformant, or inefficent.

 ### How to use their existing selectors in our components